 With that said, let’s take a look at the simple investing strategies you can use.

 1. Vanguard Total Stock Market Index Fund (VTSAX)

 One of the simplest investing strategies you can use is to go with a one-fund portfolio – that is, invest everything into a single, well-diversified, passive index fund.
 The fund I generally recommend – and the one that I have almost all of my money invested in – is the Vanguard Total Stock Market Index Fund (the fund symbol is VTSAX).

 This is a mutual fund that consists of every publicly traded company in the United States.
 It’s a weighted fund, which means that the investments in the fund are divided based on the size of each company – the larger the company, the more of the fund’s assets are invested in that company.
 You can see all of the holdings in VTSAX on Vanguard’s website.

-What’s important to know here is that because this fund owns so many different stocks, it’s possible for you to invest everything into this one fund and be comfortable with doing that basically forever.
+What’s important to know here is that because this fund owns so many different stocks, you can invest everything into this one fund and be comfortable with doing that basically forever.
 In essence, when you’re investing in a fund like VTSAX, you’re betting on the future of large, American companies.